Skip to main content

 Instructors can find OER in a variety of resources.
 Most OER organizations or collaborations have a database or central list of resources that faculty have added.
 Some databases also feature annotations or faculty feedback.
 Additionally, many disciplines have their own OER websites.
 The list below is not comprehensive but can instead be used as a starting point for faculty doing interdisciplinary work or work in any discipline.
 Remember that not all of the learning materials in these repositories and sources are OER for modifying but most of the content is freely available under Fair Use and/or with attribution.

-OER and OCW Search Engines
+OER Databases and Search Engines

 Recorded Lectures & Video Tutorials Search